Read and follow these tips for an effective rider warmup plan.

-Active stretching that activates your muscles and increases blood flow is the most productive type of warmup.
+Active stretching that activates your muscles and increases blood flow is the most productive type of warmup for the rider.
 Both your body and your horse will appreciate the benefits.

 Kick things off with one minute of high-knee marching with swinging arms.
 Standing tall with your feet hip-width apart, your arms at your sides and your elbows bent, march with your arms swinging by your sides, keeping your core engaged and stable.
 Raise your knees as high as you can with each step.